Modulation of Polarization and Metallicity in Janus Sliding Ferroelectrics: Results and Discussion

 \subsubsection{\textbf{Polarization Modulation}}

 Next, we analyze and compare the polarization values of the Janus sliding ferroelectric bilayers, as shown in Figure~\ref{f2}(a).
 The polarization values are higher for E-in stacking and lower for E-out stacking of the Janus bilayers, suggesting polarization modulation due to the $E$ fields within the Janus monolayers.
+In general, the E-in Janus counterparts of TMD bilayers exhibit enhanced polarization, whereas the E-out stacked Janus bilayers show reduced polarization compared to their parent TMD bilayers, as summarized in Table S2~\cite{SuppMat}.
 A similar polarization modulation was also observed in a previous work~\cite{Zhang2024}.
 Along with polarization via the Berry phase method~\cite{King1993,Resta1994}, $P_{berry}$, we also calculated the interlayer potential difference, $\Delta\phi$, and polarization values, $P_{CD}$, from the electrostatic potential and the charge density profiles, respectively.
 Both $\Delta\phi$ and $P_{CD}$ exhibit modulation similar to $P_{berry}$ values for Janus bilayers, as shown in Table S2~\cite{SuppMat}.

 The electrostatic potential and charge density profiles are obtained by calculating the differences between the plane-averaged potential and charge density, respectively, along the $z$-direction for the bilayer and the corresponding isolated monolayers.
 The difference between the electrostatic potential values obtained far (around 10\AA) above the top and below the bottom surfaces of the bilayer provides $\Delta\phi$, similar to Ref.~\cite{Deb2022}.
-The methodology for calculating $P_{CD}$ value is provided in the Supplemental Material~\cite{SuppMat}.
+The methodology for calculating $P_{CD}$ value is provided in the supplementary material~\cite{SuppMat}.
 Using the electrostatic potential and charge density profiles, we can also show the polarization direction switching with a sliding motion, as shown in Figure S2~\cite{SuppMat}.
 Note that the calculations of $\Delta\phi$ and $P_{CD}$ are computationally less demanding than that of $P_{berry}$ directly.

 To understand the mechanism behind the modulation of polarization due to the E fields, we analyze the XMoY sliding ferroelectrics in detail.
 First, we compare the XMoY bilayers' polarization values concerning their interlayer distance, $d$, as shown in Figure~\ref{f2}(b).
 We observed that as $d$ decreases, the polarization value increases, especially when comparing the systems with the same Y atoms.
 This can be attributed to the enhanced interlayer vdW interactions resulting from the reduced interlayer distance ($d$), leading to a higher polarization.